-In addition to a reduced teaching load, the position is devoted to coordinating all aspects of fieldwork for the OT program with the Columbia, SC cohorts.
-Candidates who possess a doctoral degree in Occupational Therapy or related area by the time of the appointment will begin with rank of assistant professor on a tenure-track line.
-Otherwise, the position will begin at the rank of Instructor on a term appointment.
-Candidates must be licensed or eligible for licensure in South Carolina and North Carolina, certified nationally as an Occupational Therapist, and have a minimum of 3 years of clinical experience.
-Familiarity with fieldwork involvement is required.
+The School of Nursing at Lenoir-Rhyne University seeks applications for a full-time, nine-month position in Nursing, beginning August 2022.
+This position requires faculty responsibilities related to both undergraduate and graduate education within the School of Nursing with an emphasis on simulation, inter-professional engagement and clinical.
+The position is on the Hickory campus.
+Candidates who possess a doctoral degree in Nursing or related area by the time of the appointment will begin with rank of Assistant Professor on a tenure-track line.
+Otherwise, MSN candidates will begin at the rank of Instructor on a term appointment.
+Candidates must be licensed or eligible for nursing licensure in North Carolina, and meet the North Carolina Board of Nursing requirements to teach.
+Teaching experience is strongly preferred.
 Successful candidates will demonstrate a commitment and capacity for teaching excellence, student mentorship, scholarly and professional engagement, and campus citizenship.

 In pursuit of the development of the whole person, Lenoir-Rhyne University seeks to liberate mind and spirit, clarify personal faith, foster physical wholeness, build a sense of community, and promote responsible leadership for service in the world.
 Affiliated with the Evangelical Lutheran Church in America (ELCA), Lenoir-Rhyne promotes a diverse campus open to people from all religious backgrounds.
 It is an EOE/AA employer under all applicable civil rights laws.
 Women and minorities are encouraged to apply

 Lenoir-Rhyne University and the College of Health Sciences are committed to providing an environment for learning, working and living that promotes equal opportunity, inclusion, and non-discrimination for its faculty, staff, students, contractors, and visitors.